Copyright© Ute Grabowsky/photothek.net

 Background New biodiversity targets for 2030

-At COP-15 in Kunming, the parties to the Convention want to adopt a new Global Biodiversity Framework through which they commit themselves to implementing the Convention in the course of the next ten years.
-The conference had to be postponed twice due to the COVID-19 pandemic.
-It is now to be held in the second half of 2022.
-It is expected that the conference will bring about a breakthrough in worldwide biodiversity conservation on a par with the achievements of the Paris climate conference of 2015.
-The conference is hoped to help reverse trends so that the world embarks on a path towards nature-friendly economies and societies.
+At COP15 in Montréal, the parties to the Convention adopted a new Global Biodiversity Framework through which they commit themselves to implementing the Convention in the course of the next ten years.
+The conference had to be postponed twice due to the COVID-19 pandemic and was finally held in December 2022.
+The framework agreed on at the conference (External link) is hoped to help reverse trends so that the world embarks on a path towards nature-friendly economies and societies.

 Core area of German development policy

-In the negotiations on the Global Biodiversity Framework, the German government has been calling for
+In the negotiations on the Global Biodiversity Framework, the German government called for

 - placing 30 per cent of the world's land and sea areas under protection,